dbos-inc/dbos-docs/docs/getting-started/quickstart-programming.md

 }
 ```

-The key element of this code are:
+The key elements of this code are:
+- Using the [`@Transaction`](../api-reference/decorators#transaction) decorator to define a [transactional function](../tutorials/transaction-tutorial.md) that can access the database.
+- In the new function, inserting a row in the database with `ctxt.client.raw()`.
-- Calling the transaction from the handler using the context: `ctxt.invoke(Greetings).InsertGreeting(friend)`.
+- Calling the new function from the handler using the context: `ctxt.invoke(Greetings).InsertGreeting(friend)`.
-- Inserting a row in the database with `ctxt.client.raw()`

 :::info
 In this quickstart, we write our database operations in raw SQL (using [knex.raw](https://knexjs.org/guide/raw.html)) to make them easy to follow, but we also support [knex's query builder](https://knexjs.org/guide/query-builder.html) and [TypeORM](https://typeorm.io/).
 :::

-The managed client provided in the transaction context (`ctxt.client`) handles the details of beginning, committing or rolling back database transactions.

 ### Interacting with third party services